 A Complete Guide to Getting Through the UWorld QBank Twice

-If you want to do well on USMLE Step 1, do two passes through UWorld!
+If you want to pass USMLE Step 1 and set yourself up for success on Step 2, do two passes through UWorld!

 Any medical student can tell you that this advice is as ubiquitous as it is overwhelming.
 With thousands of questions to grind through before test day, many students have a hard time imagining how they’ll make it through a single pass of the UWorld question bank (QBank), much less two complete passes.
 How, then, do so many students manage to do it?

 It all comes down to planning, planning, planning.
-In this post, we’re going to lay out a template for how you can plan ahead, complete two full passes through the UWorld QBank, and earn yourself the score you want on Step 1!
+In this post, we’re going to lay out a template for how you can plan ahead, complete two full passes through the UWorld QBank, and be prepared to pass Step 1!
+Set yourself up for success with our 10-week or 6-week Step 1 study calendars!

 The First Pass